bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Add all of your figures to the main directory.
 You can also add the figures to a specific subdirectory if you would like.
 In that case, you will have to define the subdirectory in `\includegraphicspath{}` command.

-The most common and popular packages for writing dissertations are added in the `LaTeX CLASS AND PACKAGES` sections.
+The most common and popular packages for writing the dissertation proposal and response are added in the `LaTeX CLASS AND PACKAGES` sections.
 Check the packages; add any additional package you need and/or customize your options there.

 The margin used in both documents is **1.0in** for all sides with no header and footer except for the pagination at the bottom center inside the margin.
 If you would like to change it, then look for the `\geometry{}` command inside the `DOCUMENT FORMATTING` section.

 - I used Latin Modern Roman font (loaded using the `lmodern` package) for the document as it produces consistent typography for text and math environment.
 If you prefer, you can use some other font by loading that package using the `\usepackage{}` command.
 However, you will have to be careful about the consistency of the typography, especially between text and math environments.
 [Follow this discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).

 - The main text sections of both documents are **single-spaced** except the table of contents, list of figures, and list of tables being **one-half-spaced** in `main.tex`.
 If you find the main text is too tightly spaced, you can space out the content by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text in both .tex files.
 In this case, you will have to change the spacing for other environments as well to have a consistently formatted document.
 Most of the necessary variables that can customize the format of the template are declared at the very beginning of the .tex files.
 Tweak them to obtain more consistent formatting for the tables, figures, paragraphs, bibliographic items, etc. You are welcome to define more customized preamble settings as well.